skasproject/skas/docsite/docs/advancedconfiguration.md

 ![](./images/empty.png){width=700}

-In the following, two variants of this configuration will be described.
-One with the connection in clear text, and one secured, with network encryption.
+In the following, three variants of this configuration will be described.
+One with the connection in clear text, and two secured, with network encryption and inter-pod authentication.

 ### Clear text connection